Playology/af-firestore-repo-factory/README.md

-## Angularfire Firest Repository Factory
+## Angularfire Firestore Repository Factory

 This Angular library includes a module that provides a factory service for creating generic repositories to access Firestore data using AngularFire.